National Research Facility for Water and Wastewater Treatment

 The facility enables research into future technologies such as low energy treatment and nutrient and energy recovery, condition monitoring and performance assessment including development of repair techniques that are less disruptive to supply and system-wide operation and control and integrated data systems.
 Working with our researchers, collaborators can investigate the inter-dependencies between treatment and distribution processes, condition monitoring and performance of technologies.
 The facility also has pilot scale sewer systems, near-real scale wetland reactors and has the flexibility of receiving real waters from a variety of wastewater sources.
 A near real scale pilot drinking water treatment plant operates to supply sub-potable and potable waters for drinking water experiments.

-Browse the catalogue or contact us to discuss how our capability can support your specific challenge, opportunity or R&D programme.
+Contact us to discuss how our capability can support your specific challenge, opportunity or R&D programme.

 Who can use the facility Functions/facilities available